Table of Contents

 Setting boundaries is crucial in a toxic relationship to protect yourself from emotional harm.
 If you experience any of the signs listed above, it’s time to establish clear boundaries around what is and is not acceptable behavior in your relationship.

 Why is it difficult to set boundaries in a toxic relationship?

 If you are in a toxic relationship or have been in one, you are probably wondering what I’ve been smoking.
-Yes, I do know how difficult and scary it is to try and set boundaries in a toxic relationship.
+Yes, I do know how difficult and scary it is to try to set boundaries in a toxic relationship.

-Even if you do attempt to set boundaries they are often ignored.
+Even if you do attempt to set boundaries, they are often ignored.

 You may also be dealing with manipulation and gaslighting from your partner, which can make it hard to assert yourself and communicate your needs.